 For as long as I can remember, I’ve been fascinated by exploration, journeys, learning and mysteries.
 I’ve also always felt compelled to take notes and seek ways to share my experiences.
 If I think about it and try to explain it, I can come up with all sorts of reasons why, but at the base of it all, it’s just simply a fact of my life and being.
 It’s there like the horizon – it’s everywhere I turn, calling me, always out there in front of me no matter how far I travel, and yet, far back where I came from and, actually, always right where I stand.

-I've created field notebooks to share some of the written and visual stories of my travels – current, past and future.
+I've created Stories of Light to share some of the written and visual stories of my travels – current, past and future.
 If you would like to keep up with me, please consider subscribing here on my website - it's a lot more reliable than social media.
 I also have another section called Studio Notebooks that will be filling with thoughts more directly related to photographic techniques, thoughts and practice in the studio and in the field.

 May my work enrich your world.